 2010

 Lee A. Saunders was elected International secretary-treasurer in July at the International Convention.
 Saunders joined the Ohio Civil Service Employees Association (OCSEA) when he worked for the state of Ohio in his 20s.
-Saunders has worked for AFSCME in many capacities since 1978, most recently as executive assistant to AFSCME Pres.
-Gerald McEntee.
+Saunders had worked for AFSCME in many capacities since 1978, most recently as executive assistant to AFSCME President Gerald McEntee.
 In that role, he was responsible for managing the most effective political and legislative operation in the history of the American labor movement.

 2011